 The Foundation administers several grant cycles throughout the year and has established specific application procedures and deadlines for each cycle.
 Open grant cycles are posted to this page and are announced via the Foundation’s e-newsletter, Charity Matters.
 If you are not already a subscriber to Charity Matters, please send an email to email@example.com to subscribe.
-Applicants are encouraged to contact the Foundation at firstname.lastname@example.org or 724-222-6330 with questions regarding a specific project, in advance of submitting an application for a competitive grant.
+Applicants are encouraged to contact the Foundation at firstname.lastname@example.org or 724-222-6330 with questions regarding a specific project or in advance of submitting an application for a competitive grant.
 All grant requests must be submitted electronically using the Community Foundation's online grant application.

 The annual distribution is sent to the designated agency or agencies for each fund.
 No application is required.
 Grant reports are not required for distributions from designated agency funds.

 The Range Resources Good Neighbors Fund was established to support fire departments and emergency management services organizations in Range’s core operating area.
 Requests should be limited to $10,000.
-The 2020 grants were awarded in the second quarter.

 Grants in these two cycles shall range from $5,000 to $50,000 and shall be awarded in any of the following areas:

 Eligible Grantees: Any exempt non-profit organization providing charitable services in Washington County is eligible to apply.

 Eligible Requests: In these two cycles, only capacity-building projects will be considered.
 Capacity building is defined as any activity that increases the nonprofit’s operational, programmatic, financial, or organizational maturity.